Understanding your options

 -

 Check with your disability insurance company before you make changes to your status.
-Some disability carriers may require you to maintain practising or non-practising registration to receive benefits.
+Some disability carriers may require you to maintain practising licence to receive benefits.

 Returning to practice